saezlab/pypath/CONTRIBUTING.md

 exceptions in a few points.
 In the document below we only discuss these alterations and additional rules.
 For general guidelines you can refer to the [PEP8][1] and the [Google style guide][2].

+### Names

+- Class names should be `PascalCase` (camel case with first letter capital), however resource names should be shown like a single word, e.g. a class of annotation from Protein Atlas is `ProteinatlasAnnotation`
+- Function, method and variable names should follow `snake_case`, resource names typically shown as a single word, e.g. a function yielding annotations from Protein Atlas should be `proteinatlas_annotations`
+- The names of the resources should not contain any underscore as it is used to separate primary and secondary resources (e.g. to refer to PhosphoSite data retrieved from ProtMapper we use the label "PhosphoSite_ProtMapper")

 ### Blank lines